michaeled/FormsPopup/README.md

 # Xamarin.Forms Popup View

-**This project is inactive, and I will not be making further changes.
-Pull requests welcome. :P**

 This repository houses an example of using the Xamarin.Forms API to create a popup view.
 I chose not to use any platform APIs (Xamarin.Android or Xamarin.iOS) while implementing the view, as I wished to experiment with the framework.
 That said, it's still a fairly *featureful* implementation.